qwerty6601/Weather_Prediction_DS/README.md

 # Weather_Prediction_DS
-We built neural networks to forecast the min, max, mean temperature of budapest based on different timeframes
+We built neural networks to forecast the min, max, mean temperature of Budapest based on different timeframes